srackham/tabsets.wezterm/README.md

 ## Limitations

-- Single-window only by design; doesn't handle WezTerm workspaces.
-- Panes are recreated sequentially (Right/Bottom splits); manual resizing is not restored.
-- If enabled, window colors are restored via `set_config_overrides`; may conflict with global configuration.
+- Tabsets are confined to a single window by design.
+- Panes are recreated with splits; manually resized panes are restored to their default split size.

 ## Installation and Configuration